newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 increase(catalog_actions_count{status='failed'}[10m])>0
 ```

-This expression is a binary selector selector, if it evaluates to true it will return the instant vector that satifie the condition `> 0`.
+This expression is a binary selector selector, if it evaluates to true it will return the instant vector that satifies the condition `> 0`.

 ```
 {